MaulikxLakhani/PhishDetect/README.md

 **It does support some key features such as:**

+*   Uses multiple credible data sources such as Quad9, Phishing Database, OpenPhish and Discord Phishing.
 *   Integration with VirusTotal
-*   Use different levels of threshold to fine tune
+*   Use different levels of threshold to fine tune.
 *   Can be integrated with other threat intelligence tools and DNS sinkholes